papito/vue3-ts-vite-web-electron/README.md

-# Vue 3 project, powered by Vite, to build web and Electron distros
+# Vue 3 Typescript project, powered by Vite, to build web and Electron distros

 ### Initial Setup